 Let me start off with my own story.
 We’ll call it Rocking Around the Crazy Clock with Amalah.

-When I was pregnant with Noah, my mom offered me a glider/rocker from her house — a very old one, the very same old one she’d rocked me in as a baby and comforted me in as a child.
+When I was pregnant with my first child, Noah, my mom offered me a glider/rocker from her house — a very old one, the very same old one she’d rocked me in as a baby and comforted me in as a child.
 Awww!
 And she was really excited about giving to me!
 She’d made new neutral-colored cushions and reupholstered it and my in-laws could fit it in their car and everything!
 The thought of me having this rocker made her so happy, she said!

 So…point the first, there was no way I could justify buying a more modern-style glider when a free one was there and available.
 Point the second, what, did I seriously not care about breaking my poor mother’s heart?

 I accepted the rocker.
 On one hand, it actually looked better than most of the standard glider options out there, and at one time was a very good, solid piece of furniture.
-On the other hand, it did not recline or have an ottoman or footstool, there was no where to rest your head and it creaked like. crazy. every. time. you. rocked.
+On the other hand, it did not recline or have an ottoman or footstool, there was nowhere to rest your head and it creaked like. crazy. every. time. you. rocked.
 The un-upholstered arms made nursing kind of awkward, what with needing to cover them with blankets and pillows to shield Noah’s little head.
 Plus, it was kind of crazy uncomfortable, as the new cushions were not very sturdy.

 You can probably guess how often I used it.
 Somehow, we all survived.